Search Our Website:

 What Clients Can Expect

-Clients praise Keil for his exceptional technical acumen and ability to understand the core technologies involved with their enterprises and ability to coherently explain how the U.S. export control regulations apply to their business activities and products, both when products and services will be exported and where clients will engage the direct support of foreign persons in their operations.
+Clients praise Keil for his exceptional technical acumen and ability to understand the core technologies involved with their enterprises.
+They appreciate his ability to coherently explain how the U.S. export control regulations apply to their business activities and products, both when products and services will be exported and where clients will engage the direct support of foreign persons in their operations.
 Clients also appreciate the pro-business approach that Keil takes to ensure that compliance systems are implemented to ensure the minimum required impediments to business activities.
 Keil takes pride in not only helping clients with their current export compliance requirements, but also carefully considering how product development can be modularized to ensure that companies have baseline products with minimal export requirements, while having add-ons and customizations to baseline products for an array of export markets.

 Outside the Office